 The survey’s results indicate that medium- to large-size companies are helping to drive the uptick in SD-WAN adoption, with 74% indicating they’ve conducted SD-WAN trials over the last year.
 Each deployment is claiming about $300,000 in IT budgets on average.

 The report shows there are many reasons why enterprises are implementing SD-WAN, including the growth of their company, the launching of IoT devices, a desire to have greater control over the WAN, and the need to cut costs on WAN.
 The biggest driver of SD-WAN adoption?
 It’s security, and there’s a big gap between security and the second most common driver.

-As enterprises move more of their workloads into the cloud, it’s clear that there’s a greater need for more secure network management, because the security plane has been significantly expanded.
+As enterprises move more of their workloads into the cloud, it’s clear that there could be a greater need for more secure network management and the best secure vpn because the security plane has been significantly expanded.
 When you add in IoT and the multiplication of endpoints, security must be the priority for the adoption of any new network technology.

 One of the benefits of SD-WAN in terms of security is the ability to segment out different types of traffic.
 For instance, the network engineer can keep IoT traffic separate from other applications.
 This eases the congestion caused by the added flow of data but also allows for the isolation and identification of a threat if a cyberattack is successful.
 This requires a fair bit of understanding about hardware and network troubleshooting to create focused segmentation of network traffic, and IT competency assessments (like a comptia a+ 1002 practice test) could prove beneficial in more ways than one.

 SD-WAN also offers centralized visibility and troubleshooting, which allows any problem to be quickly identified and addressed.

 If you’d like to talk more about SD-WAN and security and how you can protect your network, contact us at Wanify.
 We’ll help you select the right SD-WAN solution for your current business needs and future goals.